MarthGimenzo/fleetwoodmacwebsite/README.md

 ### User Stories

-1. Fan visitors want to see and hear clips from the back catalog of the band;
+1. Fan users want to see and hear clips from the back catalog of the band;
-2. Fan visitors want to see new material and releases;
+2. Fan users want to see new material and releases;
-3. Fan visitors want to learn about new tour dates;
+3. Fan users want to learn about new tour dates;
-4. Fan visitors want to book Fleetwood Mac for an event;
+4. Fan users want to book Fleetwood Mac for an event;

 5. Potential fans want to learn about the band and their identity;
 6. Potential fans want to see and hear clips froom the back catalog of the band;